Rules of The Game

 • “On the fly substitutions” are NOT allowed during a referee stoppage of play.
 Substitutions during referee stoppages must be authorized and managed by the referee so he or she can maintain control of the situation and ensure that the correct number of players are on the field.

 • During a free kick, defensive players must stand 6 yards from the ball until the ball has been played by the attacking team.
+Entering the 6 yard area prior to the kick may result in cards being issued.

 • If a team scores on an indirect free kick the goal will not count and the defensive team will be awarded a goal kick.